theaiscope/GDD-webapp/README.md

 Every time a user `CONFIRMS` an image is credible they also add labelling for any disease that is present.
 It is this labelling that will be used for training the AI model.

-If enough users mark an image as `INVALID` it will be removed from the GDD and not used to train the AI.
+If three users mark an image as `INVALID` it will be removed from the GDD and not used to train the AI.

 ## Architecture